camunda/camunda-docs/versioned_docs/version-1.3/self-managed/zeebe-deployment/docker/install.md

 ### Docker configurations for docker-compose

-A default docker compose configuration to run Zeebe, Operate, and Tasklist is available in the get started repository: [docker-compose.yaml](https://github.com/camunda-cloud/camunda-cloud-get-started/blob/master/docker-compose.yaml).
+A default Docker Compose configuration to run Zeebe, Operate, and Tasklist is available in the get started repository: [docker-compose.yaml](https://github.com/camunda-cloud/camunda-cloud-get-started/blob/master/docker-compose.yaml).

 Download this file to your local computer, `cd` into that directory, and run `docker-compose up`.